friedrichknuth/bare/README.md

 ### Contributing

 _bare_ contains modular libraries that can accomodate additional quality control products, as well as camera model formats.
-Currently, the library only accomodates tsai camera model inputs.
+Currently, the library only accomodates tsai and WV3 camera model inputs.

 For contribution guidelines and the author's TODO list, please click [here](./CONTRIBUTING.md).